 The 53-year-old veteran of the sport further touched on how difficult it is from the driver and team’s point of view to deal with the consequences of missing a race.
 These consequences were further enhanced for Larson given his situation, with Rick Hendrick allowing and lining up an Indy 500 opportunity for the California native.

 “I understand NASCAR’s decision and we’ll go by that,” Gordon ultimately rounded off as he and the team agreed to abide by the new waiver rules.
-These changes do not leave any room for error if Larson is to attempt a second Memorial Day Double this season, with no scope for any delays whatsoever, weather-related or otherwise.
+These changes do not leave any room for error if Larson attempts a second Memorial Day Double this season, with no scope for delays whatsoever, weather-related or otherwise.

 Some of the biggest names from the fraternity, such as Brad Keselowski and Kyle Busch, also supported the #5 Chevrolet Camaro driver receiving a waiver last year.
-Various reasons, such as his contribution to NASCAR with his double attempt and the attention it brought to the sport, were the primary ones mentioned.
+Larson’s contribution to NASCAR with his double attempt and the attention it brought to the sport were the primary ones mentioned.

 It now remains to be seen how the waiver policy will work going forward.
-One of the biggest reasons behind NASCAR’s making the change was to judicially grant them going forward while trying to maintain the sanctity of the sport.
-Fans will find out whether or not that is the case this May.
+One of the biggest reasons behind NASCAR making the change was to judiciously grant them while trying to maintain the sanctity of the sport.
+Fans will find out whether or not that is the case in May.